hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 - read: for sources
 - write: for sinks
-- all: all of the above
+- all: all the above

 Configuration options for different connectors: